 Disobeying them has serious consequences.
 Stick to the visitation schedule and clear any deviations from the program.

-Don’t just decide you’re keeping the kids an extra night or taking them out of town to visit the grandparents.
+Don’t just decide to the kids an extra night or take them out of town to visit the grandparents.
 That negatively impacts your case and can lead to fines, contempt charges, and even jail time.

 4. Refusing To Cooperate